efischer19/python-project-blueprint/meta/adr/ADR-015-use_uv.md

 - **Extreme speed** — dependency resolution and installation are 10-100x faster than Poetry due to uv's Rust implementation.

+To seamlessly link these components, we will utilize uv workspaces.
+A root `pyproject.toml` will define the workspace, allowing applications to depend on local libraries by name without brittle relative file paths.

 ### Key Conventions

 - Applications **commit** their `uv.lock` files for reproducible